 a little studio is a small batch ceramic studio based in Northern California.

-Whether through functional pottery thrown on the wheel, or hand-built ceramic objects, a little studio aims to create timeless work that embodies a warm minimalist aesthetic inspired by the vast and varied California landscape.
+Whether through wheel-thrown functional pottery or hand-built sculptural ceramic objects, a little studio creates timeless work rooted in a warm, minimalist sensibility inspired by the vast and varied landscapes of California.

 a little about Cynthia.

-I am Northern California based ceramicist, artist and writer.
+I am a Northern California–based ceramicist, artist, and writer.

-When I am not in the ceramic studio, often I can be found making poems, and other things.
+Outside the ceramic studio, I spend much of my time making poems and working across other artistic mediums.
 More about that work can be found here.

 I earned an MFA in Sculpture from Cranbrook Academy of Art, with electives in Photography and 2D Design; an MBA in Design Strategy from the California College of Art; and a BS in English Literature from the University of Wisconsin-Madison, with minors in Creative Writing, Psychology, and Fine Art.